Western wildfires spreading smoke as far as Canada and New York

 This phenomenon has happened before, when smoke from wildfires in the West spread all the way to Washington, D.C. in September 2020, causing the sky to look hazy and orange.

-On Tuesday, the New York Department of Environmental Conservation issued a rare air quality alert for the state, reports James Gilbert, a meteorologist for WROC, CBS News' Rochester affiliate.
+On Tuesday, the New York Department of Environmental Conservation issued a rare air quality alert for the state, reports James Gilbert, a meteorologist for CBS' Rochester affiliate WROC-TV.

 Ozone levels at the surface are increasing due to wildfire smoke and those with heart or lung disease as well as older adults and some children should limit outdoor activities, Gilbert reports.